godotengine/godot-docs/classes/class_projectsettings.rst

   .. _class_ProjectSettings_application/boot_splash/image:

-- :ref:`String<class_string>` **application/boot_splash/image** - Path to an image used for boot splash.
+- :ref:`String<class_String>` **application/boot_splash/image** - Path to an image used for boot splash.

   .. _class_ProjectSettings_application/config/custom_user_dir_name:

-- :ref:`String<class_string>` **application/config/custom_user_dir_name** - This directory is used for storing persistent data (user:// filesystem).
+- :ref:`String<class_String>` **application/config/custom_user_dir_name** - This directory is used for storing persistent data (user:// filesystem).
 If a custom name is set, then system paths will be used to store this on Desktop (AppData on Windows, user ~/.config on Unixes, etc), else the Godot config folder is used.
 This name needs to be unique, and it's recommended to set it to something before publishing.

 the "use_custom_user_dir" setting must be enabled for this to take effect.

   .. _class_ProjectSettings_application/config/icon:

-- :ref:`String<class_string>` **application/config/icon** - Icon used for the project, set when project loads.
+- :ref:`String<class_String>` **application/config/icon** - Icon used for the project, set when project loads.
 Exporters will use this icon when possible to.

   .. _class_ProjectSettings_application/config/name:

-- :ref:`String<class_string>` **application/config/name** - Name of the project.
+- :ref:`String<class_String>` **application/config/name** - Name of the project.
 It is used from both project manager and by the exporters.
 Overriding this as name.locale allows setting it in multiple languages.

   .. _class_ProjectSettings_application/config/use_custom_user_dir: